 Doing an MBA is serious business.

-After rigorously studying for GMAT, working on personal statements, and applying to business schools, finally getting admission in a school of your choice is an achievement on its own.
+After rigorously studying for GMAT, working on personal statements, and applying to business schools, finally, getting admission to a school of your choice is an achievement on its own.
 You feel you’ve made it - till your life as an MBA student begins.

 Whether you’re a full-time or part-time MBA student, this paper is one of the steps up the ladder.
 Writing a research paper tests your knowledge, business acumen, logical reasoning, and critical thinking skills.

-It’s not enough to be well-versed with theoretical knowledge, you should also know how to apply it and that’s where the MBA research paper comes in.
+It’s not enough to be well-versed in theoretical knowledge, you should also know how to apply it, and that’s where the MBA research paper comes in.

 However, the most common challenge MBA students face is choosing the right MBA research topic.
-In this article, we will tell you how you can choose the right topic for your MBA research paper along with some good topics or research question examples to get you started on a high note.
+In this article, we will tell you how to choose the right topic for your MBA research paper, along with some good topics or research question examples, to get you started on a high note.

 Just like any other academic paper, topic selection is crucial to success.
-Choosing the wrong one is like setting the wrong foundation and from there now, it’s just downhill.
+Choosing the wrong one is like setting the wrong foundation; from there, it’s just downhill.

-Firstly, having the freedom to choose a topic of your choice is a huge plus.
-Use this opportunity to select one that will empower you to write a strong research paper.
+Firstly, having the freedom to choose a topic is a huge plus.
+Use this opportunity to select one that will empower you to write a substantial research paper.

 The best research papers have a clear purpose and direction.
-They’re focussed and demonstrate a logical flow.
+They’re focused and demonstrate a logical flow.

 So, how do you choose a suitable MBA research topic?
-Here are five tips to help you with this first step towards writing a remarkable paper.
+Here are five tips to help you with this first step toward writing a remarkable paper.